speedp001/SkyPose/README.md

     </td>
   </tr>
 </table>

 DEM resampling
-- The raw DEM often contains missing values along ray directions and fails to sufficiently capture long-range terrain structures.
+- Raw DEM data often contain missing or sparsely sampled elevation values along ray directions, which can lead to unstable skyline extraction.
+- In addition, directly sampling the DEM may fail to capture long-range terrain structures that significantly influence the visible skyline.
-- To address this issue, SkyPose applies a ray-casting-based resampling strategy with distance-dependent sampling density, enabling stable estimation of maximum elevation values consistent with the actual line of sight.
+- To address these issues, SkyPose applies a **ray-casting-based DEM resampling strategy** with distance-dependent sampling density.
+- Near-range regions are sampled densely, while far-range regions are sampled more sparsely, enabling stable estimation of the maximum elevation along each ray.
+- This process produces a DEM representation that is consistent with the actual line of sight and suitable for reliable 360° skyline generation.

 Extracts skylines from:
 - **RGB images** using semantic segmentation (SegFormer)